 Remote code execution, cross-site scripting, and denial of service vulnerabilities account for 2/3 of known vulnerabilities in .NET ecosystem

-Our lovely handcrafted pdf report contains all of this information and more in one place.
-It is free to download:
+Our lovely handcrafted pdf report contains all of this information and more in one place, and it's free to download!

 What can Snyk tell us about security in the .NET ecosystem?

 Now that we have considered the most commonly seen vulnerabilities, let’s take a higher level look at the .NET ecosystem.
 What types of vulnerabilities are common within the ecosystem?
 Does the trend of high severity vulnerabilities hold true when we look at the ecosystem as a whole?

 The following table breaks down the types of vulnerabilities present, for all vulnerabilities with one or more percent share across the .NET ecosystem.
 It includes the number of distinct vulnerabilities of a given type found in Snyk’s vulnerability database and its percent share.Despite the large variety, just three vulnerability types make up the majority of the vulnerabilities found.
 Remote code execution (RCE), cross-site scripting (XSS), and denial of service (DoS) vulnerabilities account for 2/3 of .NET vulnerabilities found in Snyk’s vulnerability database.

 Remote code execution (RCE), cross-site scripting (XSS), and denial of service (DoS) vulnerabilities account for 2/3 of .NET vulnerabilities found in Snyk’s vulnerability database.

 This section is a handy review for anyone wanting more information on the top three vulnerability types in the .NET ecosystem.